We have more than 80 student-led clubs and organizations on campus. Browse the list below, or see the full directory on ConnQuest.

 Like a cadenza in music, the College’s newest art and literary magazine aims to provide students, faculty and staff with an outlet for expressing their creative talents.
 They publish at least once every semester and donate a portion of magazine sales to a local charity that promotes literacy and creativity.

 The College’s only student-run newspaper, The College Voice recruits a volunteer staff of students each semester to handle all aspects of the weekly publication — reporting, editing, ad sales, management, photography, layout and design.
-Their purpose is, but is not restricted to, to publish an editorially independent newspaper and engage in other publishing enterprises (i.e. online publication).
+Their purpose is, but is not restricted to, publishing an editorially independent newspaper and engage in other publishing enterprises (i.e. online publication).
 All publications of The College Voice must uphold journalistic ethics.
 It serves as the campus watchdog, acts as a community forum for issues of common concern, and informs the campus community of significant issues.

 The purpose of the Her Campus organization is to provide an online hub for students by providing content that is both a resource and source of entertainment, highlighting campus events, fashion and lifestyle content tailored for students.